ROCm/aomp/examples/README.md

 to demo or test a compiler other than the last installed ROCm compiler found at /opt/rocm/lib/llvm.

-The include-file then searches for an active GPU to set 'LLVM_GPU_ARCH' (e.g. gfx90a, gfx940, sm_70, etc).
+The include-file then searches for an active GPU to set `LLVM_GPU_ARCH` (e.g. gfx90a, gfx940, sm_70, etc).
-Each example uses the value of 'LLVM_GPU_ARCH' to instruct the compiler which GPU to for compilation.
-If 'LLVM_GPU_ARCH' is not preset, the include-file first checks for an active amdgpu kernel module.
+Each example uses the value of `LLVM_GPU_ARCH` to instruct the compiler which GPU to for compilation.
+If `LLVM_GPU_ARCH` is not preset, the include-file first checks for an active amdgpu kernel module.
 If there is an active amdgpu kernel module, the include-file calls the LLVM compiler utility `$(LLVM_INSTALL_DIR)/bin/amdgpu-arch` to set the value of `LLVM_GPU_ARCH`.
 If no active amdgpu kernel module is found, the include file looks for an nvidia PCI device and then uses the compiler utility `$(LLVM_INSTALL_DIR)/bin/nvptx-arch` to set the value `LLVM_GPU_ARCH`.
-If there is no active GPU or the examples are being run for compile-only, users may preset LLVM_GPU_ARCH to avoid this search.
+If there are no active GPUs or the examples are being run for compile-only, users may preset `LLVM_GPU_ARCH` to avoid this search.

-If LLVM_GPU_ARCH is not preset and no GPU is found, all Compile examples will fail.
+If `LLVM_GPU_ARCH` is not preset and no GPUs are found, all Compile examples will fail.

 ## Makefile Targets